 - Do It Over Again

-- Implementing quality is free begins with the clarity pillar.
+- Implementing a commitment to quality begins with the clarity pillar.
 Leaders must become clear on what they see as quality.
-Then, the leadership teams must agree on what quality means, how to measure it, and the plan to develop it.
+Then, the leadership teams must agree on what commitment to quality means, how to measure it, and the plan to develop it.
 It also ends with clarity, as the entire organization becomes clear on a mindset for quality.

 - Quality is often perceived by users as a measure or indicator of an organizations character.
 If they consistently show high quality, we assume they have high integrity.
 If we see lapses or discrepancies through an organization’s services or function, they can be seen as having low character.
 And, if their standards for quality have negative impact on people, we question the other side of character – their morality.